Fitzentoaster/javascriptGoL/README.md

 the board and applies the rules to generate an animation that can be stopped/started at will.

+# Since the initial commit:
+I've added many features: dynamic resizing of the canvas is based on the device/window size.
+Cells can be resized to 4 different values, the speed (in generations/per second) can be altered, the colors can be selected, and you can click on cells individually to turn them on/off to design your own starting patterns.

 # To Do
-I want to work with mouseclick events to let you draw initial states/edit the current state, as well as alter the speed of animation and colors and other fun stuff.
-I also want to improve the algorithm performance: both the behind-the-scenes counting algo and the drawing algo are very naive and can be improved.. but
+Improve the actual algorithms to be less naive and perform faster, though they perform significantly fast enough to get the job done at the current level.

-As of this writing (3/7/2023) the program is brand new.
+As of this writing (3/17/2023) the program is about a week old.